ceviixx/umami-wp-connect/README.md

 1. **Download** the latest release from the [GitHub Releases page](https://github.com/ceviixx/umami-wp-connect/releases)
 2. **Upload** via WordPress Admin → Plugins → Add New → Upload Plugin
 3. **Activate** the plugin
-4. **Configure** via the new "Umami Connect" menu in your WordPress admin
+4. **Configure** via the new "umami Connect" menu in your WordPress admin

 ### Method 2: Manual Installation
 ```bash